The University of Kentucky

-A: The interns have 1:1 time with their preceptors on all rotations.
-We always try to allow the interns to observe procedures (EGD or heart cath for instance) as often as we can.
+A: The interns have one on one time with their preceptors for all rotations.
+We try to allow the interns to observe procedures (EGD or heart cath for instance) as often as we can.
 This internship is also with the VA so we have unique rotations at both facilities.
-The VA has an excellent follow up system with clinics and telemedicine for instance, while at UK we have a three-week rotation for Pediatrics.
+The VA has an excellent follow up system with clinics and telemedicine for instance, while at UK we have a three week rotation for Pediatrics.

 Q: Can interns have a job during the internship?

 A: No, outside employment is not allowed during the internship.
 We do not charge tuition and we offer a stipend of about $5,300 so that should be helpful with expenses.